 - 1. Be present, attentive, and respectful during class time.
-We may occasionally have virtual class-same rules apply to those days. - 2.
+Avoid excessive tardiness. - 2.
 Silence all devices during class time and put away distractions (social media, games, etc.).
 Please only respond to emergency messages or calls. - 3.
 Avoid distracting your classmates and/or professor.
 If you must leave the room during class time or you arrive late, please do so as quietly as possible.
 If you need to talk to your classmates, wait for the break or after class.
 If the professor has to speak with you about disrupting class, you've already lost points. - 4.
 Questions about the topic at hand are welcome and enhance the learning experience for the whole class.
 Do not hesitate to ask questions during class.
 For "off-topic" questions unrelated to the course or the unit being studied, the professor is happy to discuss outside of class time.
 Speak with the professor to arrange an appointment. - 5.
 Since this is a language course, the responsibility for assimilating the material rests largely with you as the student.
-Class time is designed for explanation, review, parsing, and translating, and the professor

-- assumes you have worked carefully on the material before coming to class.
+Class time is designed for explanation, review, parsing, and translating, and the professor assumes you have worked carefully on the material before coming to class.
 Please take personal responsibility to work diligently on the language. - 6.
 Follow Canvas carefully for daily assignments and course schedule. - 7.
+When uploading assignments to Canvas, use scanned/PDF documents or Microsoft Word documents rather than JPEG or pictures. - 8.
 Late assignments will receive a 10 point deduction for each day late.
-Turning in an assignment after the time it is due but on the due date = one day late.
+Turning in an assignment after the time it is due but on the due date = one day late. - 9.
+You are required to follow all COVID guidelines set by the college while in our classroom.
+When working remotely: - 10.
+Obtain the appropriate accommodation from Students Services for remote learning.
+In emergencies or special circumstances, you may email the professor to request one day of remote learning. - 11.
+Join the Zoom call at least five minutes early to address any issues.
+Join with your video on if possible. - 12.
+Be prepared to navigate Canvas and Zoom, print materials, and scan and upload assignments.